emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 ## The Great Unraveling

-It was Martin Luther King Jr. Day, that magical day of the year where daycare is open and our workplace (a University campus) is closed.
-We went to go see *Rogue One*, which she had recently seen with some friends.
+It was Martin Luther King Jr. Day, that magical day of the year where daycare is open and our workplace (a University campus, for both of us at the time) was closed.
+We went to go see *Rogue One*, which she had already recently seen with some friends.

-Three days earlier I had my 40th birthday.
-It was two days before our wedding anniversary, but because our wedding on Martin Luther King Jr. Day, it just felt symbolic and for it to be on that day of all the days.
+Three days earlier I had my 40th birthday, and it was also two days before our actual wedding anniversary, but because our wedding was on Martin Luther King Jr. Day, it just felt especially symbolic.
+That day?
+Of all the days?

 She told me she thought she wanted a divorce and then I left to go pick up our kids.

-The next two weeks were so utterly chaotic, emotionally.
+The next two weeks were utterly chaotic, emotionally.
 I often felt deceived, even *betrayed*.
 Everything felt like a lie or a manipulation to me.
 My moods would swing wildly to both ends of the spectrum every day, and I felt like I needed to leave my partial hospitalization as quickly as possible to redouble my efforts in individual therapy and our couples therapy.
-It was a rough session when we had our next appointment.
+I was doing a lot of group work and while it was intresting and helpful to spend whole days thinking about my mental health and all, I needed regularly scheduled, intense, *precise*, therapy sessions.
+Our next scheduled couple's therapy appointment was a rough session.

-Our goals and priorities in couple's therapy would change, and for the next couple of months there will be many disappointing and often agonizing developments that get unpacked in that room.
+Our goals and priorities in couple's therapy would quickly change, and for the next couple of months there are many disappointing, and often agonizing, developments that get unpacked in that room.
 I am really impressed with our therapist though, she had to land a burning plane with no landing gear, and she actually does it much to my surprise.

-The most difficult thing to realize was that *staying married to me was not an option anymore.* I had resisted getting better for whatever reason, and it had gotten to the point where she could no longer tolerate not being able to be the person she wants to be.
-She was trying to be my wife while also fighting against the ceaseless tide of my seas.
-She was living most of her life on eggshells for quite a while at that point; setting aside her own wants and needs to accommodate my own nebulous demands to *feel* a certain way.
+The most difficult thing to realize was that *staying married to me was not an option anymore.* I had resisted getting better for whatever reason(s), and it had gotten to the point where she could no longer tolerate not being able to be the person she wants to be.
+She was trying to be my wife while also fighting against the ceaseless tide of my turbulant seas.
+She was living most of her life on eggshells for quite a while at that point; setting aside her own wants and needs to accommodate my own admittedly nebulous demands to *feel* a certain way.

-<big>She resented the pressure I put on her to manage my emotions — *I had somehow successfully made her responsible for my feelings, and her attempts to free herself from this were thwarted by our patterns of relating to each other.*</big>
+<big>She resented the pressure I put on her to manage my emotions — *I had somehow successfully made her responsible for my feelings, and her attempts to free herself from this were thwarted by our existing well-regimented patterns of relating to each other.*</big>

 My initial reaction to this assessment of our marriage was incredulous anger.
 I mean honestly, she knew I was depressed and suffered from chronic anxiety when we met! **This was the status quo** and my attempts to get better have not been that productive.
 I was finally, **finally** working so hard, though.
 I was surrounded by a *team* of professionals that could surely get through to me somehow.
 I knew she was nearing the end of her patience with me and that this day *could* come.
-I think it was about a week prior to that day that this came up in our couple's therapy session; she and our therapist explicitly put it out there that our marriage ending could be a possible outcome.
+I think it was about a week prior to Martin Luther King Jr. Day that this even came up in our couple's therapy session.
+Liz, and our therapist, explicitly put it out there that our marriage ending could be a possible outcome.
 That was the day it hit me: *I have about six months to get my shit together or we're through.* In that same moment, I think it hit Liz that *we were already done*.

-On that afternoon between birthdays and wedding anniversaries, I found out that I was out of time.
+On that afternoon, between our birthdays and our wedding anniversary, I found out that I was out of time.
 There is this brief window where her *95%* would work it's way towards *100%*, and while it's *hard* to not blame outside influences in this, it doesn't matter anymore. [^havingsaidthat] She needed some distance from me, emotionally, and that has always difficult, and now it seemed impossible. **When there is an empty space between us, I want to rush in and fill it.** She knew that would happen, so *she built a wall that I could not breach*.

 I would sometimes throw myself at that wall of hers.
 I often felt that I was going through this torturous process on my own and that she wasn't grieving or processing all of this in a way I could recognize.
 It was disorienting and hurtful, and yet it was probably the right thing to do.